Retzilience/ReNight/README.md

 ### Mod Import Options

-- **Pick WAD**: Select specific WAD file(s) to import.
+- **Pick WAD**: Select one or more WAD files to import.
-- **Pick Folder (Batch)**: Choose a folder containing multiple WAD files to import them all at once.
+- **Pick Folder (Batch)**: Select a folder and import every `.wad` in that directory.
-- **Symbolic Link Option**: When checked, WADs are imported as symbolic links rather than being copied to the Nightdive Folder.
+- **Import**: Creates either symlinks or copies according to your settings.

 ### Symbolic Linking

-- Enabling this option saves disk space by creating a symbolic link to the file in the Nightdive Folder.
+When enabled, ReNight creates a symbolic link inside the Nightdive Folder that points to the original WAD in your PWAD tree.
+If disabled, ReNight copies the WAD into the Nightdive Folder.
-- Note: Symbolic links may not work on all systems or configurations, so use this option as needed.

 ---

-## Usage Tips
+## Notes

-1. **Set Your PWADs Folder First**: Setting this allows for accurate detection of copied mods.
-2. **Switch Between Copy and Link Modes**: To change a mod from `(SL)` to `(CPY)` or vice versa, simply re-import it with the desired option.
-3. **Config Persistence**: Folder settings, window size, and symbolic link preferences are saved in `config.json`, persisting between sessions.
-4. **Limitations**:
-   - The application can only load single-WAD mods directly through the Nightdive source port's in-game UI.
-   - `.pk3` files, UDMF, and GZDoom mods are incompatible with the KEX source port.
+- The Nightdive KEX in-game UI is limited to single-WAD local mods.
+Multi-WAD setups still require custom launch methods outside ReNight.
+- Formats not supported by KEX (for example `.pk3` and typical “ZDoom mods”) are not made compatible by ReNight.
+- “Compressed containers” (for example WADs inside `.zip`) are not supported by the KEX local mod loader and therefore are not supported by ReNight.

 ---

-## Changelog

-### ReNight - DOOM Wad Manager v0.02

-- **Improved Selection Behavior**: Seamless switching between "Pick WAD" and "Pick Folder (Batch)" selections.
-- **Real-Time Mod List Updates**: Immediate visual feedback on folder path changes.
-- **Enhanced Help Documentation**: Clearer instructions and usage tips.
-- **New Application Icon**: A redesigned icon by **RataUnderground**.
-- **Linux Release**: Compiled Linux executable now available!

----

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-For more details, visit [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+For details, visit: http://creativecommons.org/licenses/by-nc-sa/4.0/

 ---

 ## Credits

-Made with love, rip and tear by **retzilience**, 2024.
+Made by **retzilience**.

-### Contributors

-Special thanks to **RataUnderground** for the updated app icon!
+Special thanks to **RataUnderground** for the app icon.

----

-For updates, visit the [GitHub Repository](https://github.com/Retzilience/ReNight).

----